 Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 A little secret: If you find at some point that you don’t like VC, you can’t just uninstall it without losing all the formatting of your content.
-So in effect, they want to lock you in so you use their product forever, and you get to pay them money every year.
-Or you have to buy a new theme, enter all your content all over again, and arrange it carefully once more.
+You’ll also end up with disabled VC “shortcodes” all over your content.
+So in effect, they hope to lock you in so you use their product forever, and you get to pay them money every year.
+Or you could instead buy a new theme, enter all your content all over again, and arrange it carefully once more – a lot of extra work to undo all that was done with VC.
+Of course they don’t tell you this.

-The same type of problems also apply to other “builders” and various Themeforest themes.
+The same type of problems also apply to varying degrees with other “builders” and various Themeforest themes.

 Are you a designer?